Fine Art Consignment in the time of COVID-19: How safe is your Art?

 Artnet reports that top-tier galleries are already implementing furloughs or layoffs, with Lévy Gorvy and David Kordansky Gallery among them.

-Institutions as seemingly-solid as the Metropolitan Museum of Art are struggling.
-Coronavirus is set to cost the Met a stated staggering $100 million and keep it closed until July, with layoffs on the horizon.
+Institutions as seemingly solid as the Metropolitan Museum of Art are struggling.
+Coronavirus is set to cost the Met a staggering $100 million and keep it closed until July, with layoffs on the horizon.

 While many are turning to online alternatives, the loss of in-person interaction and the shuttering of physical spaces will, no doubt, cut very deep into revenue streams and the longer it persists, the prospect of business failure looms large.